Bart Ramselaar: Lion City Sailors

 On 26 February 2024, Ramselaar moved to Southeast Asia to join Singapore Premier League side, Lion City Sailors, reuniting with his former Utrecht assistant coach, Aleksandar Ranković at the club.
 His move to Singapore became the second most expensive signing in the league's history for a reported fee of about €1.5 million (SGD$2.2 million).
 On his official debut for the club on 4 May 2024, he helped his club to win the 2024 Singapore Community Shield in a 2–0 win against Albirex Niigata (S) also making his debut in Singapore football.
 On 10 May, Ramselaar scored his first goal for the club in the opening league match of the 2024–25 season against Hougang United in a 4–1 win.
 On 23 June, He scored a brace in a 7–1 thrashing win over Albirex Niigata (S).
 On 16 March 2025, Ramselaar scored a hat-trick in a 4–1 win against Balestier Khalsa in the 2024–25 Singapore Cup.
 Despite Maxime Lestienne's equaliser in the 91st minute of the 2025 AFC Champions League Two final against Sharjah, the Sailors finished as a runner-up after conceding in the 97th minute to finish the game in a 1–2 defeat.
+Bart helped the club overcome the disappointment of losing the ACL 2 final by scoring the winner in the final against BG Tampines Rovers and finishing as top scorer in the Singapore Cup with six goals.

+After an outstanding 2025–26 campaign in which he contributed eight goals and 11 assists across 20 league appearances, Ramselaar was among the nominees for the coveted Player of the Year award.

+With 54 goal contributions in 72 appearances over the course of his first 2 seasons with the Sailors, Ramselaar extended his contract for a further 2 years at the conclusion of the 2025–26 season.